pavasnavaney/430/README.md

   Hello

+# CS430 Assignment 1

+## Name: Sachit Mohan Nayak; USCID: 1010011067

+### Basic guidelines to operate programs.
+- The progams take in command line inputs for operation type, message or cipher input, decryption key and modes.
+- The program **can be run without command line parameters if need be**.
+However in such cases, encryption and decryption is done in sequence within the same run of the program and runs on the default text message built into the program.
+If you want to feed in custom message, please do so using command line parameters.

+- All random strings generated are **true random strings** obtained from random.org's API.

+- Please note that random strings by the API are only of **max length 20**.
+So for the first program, **one time pad, please make sure the message length is <=20**

+- Only program 2 requires the 'mode' command line parameter, others just require the rest 3 params only.

 ### Command line parameters
 - "- -operation", "**-o**" : denotes the task - 'encrypt' or 'decrypt' or ('generate' or 'verify' for p4.py only).
 Only these 2 are valid tasks allowed.
 - "- -input", "**-i**": the message to be encrypted or the cipher to be decrypted.
 For program 3 and 4, while decrypting feed in the JSON object with 4 parameters -> nonce, header, tag, and cipher.
 Encrypted Authentication and CBC MAC modes require these.